dabeaz/curio/README.rst

 News
 ----
-The version 0.7 "release" of curio has a lot of improvements, cleaned up APIs, and new features.
-For now, it still works on Python 3.5.
-However, new versions of Curio may start to use Python-3.6 features.
+The version 0.9 "release" of curio has a few small improvements to sockets and some cleanup.

 Quick install
 -------------